 This is known as Virtue Ethics.
 It places the emphasis on high character and not on duty or seeking good consequences.
 So, true courage would be a balance between too much courage, recklessness, and too little courage, cowardice.
 A person is courageous out of practice rather than duty or to produce some desired effect.
 The Golden Mean is a means of assisting a person in practicing good character as they strive to make it second nature.
+It is not, however, a decision making procedure.
+Aristotle insist that no ethical theory can actually facilitate decision making.
+Your decision in a given matter is intended to aim at the virtue.

 Aristotle believed that the good life lived from exercising capacity to reason.
 Practicing virtue is a practice of intellectual reason.
 Aristotle did not promote virtue in itself as being ethical though.
 He wrote that the study of ethics is not precise.
 So, modern virtue ethicists believe that a good ethical theory is necessarily imprecise.
 Rather than giving precise rules as in the case of deontology and utilitarianism.
 These are two competing ethical theories.